ripcalc

 or both can be treated as back-to-front.

-ripcalc can return a list of subnets when a network is provided along with the divide argument and a subnet CIDR mask.
+ripcalc can return a list of subnets when a network is provided along with the --divide

 When --encapsulating